kimavit/The-sets/README.md

 Built-in functions
 ---
- len() - the number of its elements sum() - calculates the sum of the elements. min(), max() - they take a set as an argument and find the minimum and maximum elements. in - it checks whether the set contains some element.
+ len() - the number of its elements. sum() - calculates the sum of the elements. min(), max() - they take a set as an argument and find the minimum and maximum elements. in - it checks whether the set contains some element.